Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - counts the numbers of directories 12-newest_files - displays 10 newest files
-13-unique - sorts a list of words and displays the unique ones
+13-unique - sorts a list of words and displays the unique ones 14-findthatword - displays line containing the pattern 'root' in /etc/passwd